Achievement & Best Paper Awards

 Nomination Guidelines

-1. Nominees must be a member of SIOP.
+1. Nominees must be a SIOP member.

 3. The nomination package must include a summary of the dissertation without any information that identifies the author.
 Summaries are limited to a maximum of 30 double-spaced pages (including title page, abstract, text, tables, figures, and appendices; but excluding the reference list).
 Margins should be 1 inch and font should be 12 point.
 All aspects of the summary must adhere to APA formatting guidelines.
-This means that the title page and abstract each are on their own page an each table and figure is on its own page.
+This means that the title page and abstract each are on their own page and each table and figure is on its own page.
 Submissions in violation of these formatting requirements will not be considered.

-4. A separate title page must be submitted with the name of the nominee, the nominee's current address and phone number, and the institution where the nominee conducted the dissertation work.
+5. A separate title page must be submitted with the name of the nominee, the nominee's current address and phone number, and the institution where the nominee conducted the dissertation work.

-5. The nomination package also must include a letter from the nominee's dissertation chair that specifies the date of acceptance of the dissertation by the graduate school and certifies that the submitted summary adequately represents all aspects of the completed dissertation.
-The letter should only state this information, as additional information highlighting the recipient’s achievements is not viewed by the committee because it is a blind award.
+6. The nomination package also must include a letter from the nominee's dissertation chair that specifies the date of acceptance of the dissertation by the graduate school and certifies that the submitted summary adequately represents all aspects of the completed dissertation.
+The letter should only state this information, as additional information highlighting the recipient’s achievements is not viewed by the committee because it is a masked award.

 Criteria for Selecting Award Winners